rollerworks/search-docs/searching_in_practice.rst

 SearchConditions in action
 ==========================

-This chapter explains how you can use search conditions in practice, what kind of results you can expect with a search condition and handy tips for getting the best result.
+This chapter explains how you can use SearchConditions in practice, what kind of results you can expect with a SearchCondition and handy tips for getting the best result.

-These examples shown below use the :doc:`input/filter_query` syntax as input condition (condition for short).
+The examples shown below use the :doc:`input/string_query` syntax as input condition (condition for short).

-Remember that almost all values of a field are OR'ed, meaning that at least one value must match for the field to have a positive match. ``field: value1, value2`` means from the current row the value of column field1 must be e.g. value1 or value2;
+Remember that almost all values of a field are OR'ed, meaning that at least one value must match for the field to have a positive match. ``field: value1, value2`` means from the current row the value of column field1 must be e.g. ``value1`` or ``value2``;

 .. note::

-    Excluded values are not use OR'ed, so ``field: !value1, !value1;`` will only match if field1 is not value1 and not value2;
+    Excluded values are not use OR'ed, so ``field: !value1, !value1;`` will only match if field1 is not value1 *and* not value2;

+Notice that some values are between ``"``, this is because any value part that is not a single word or contains special character number must be quoted in the StringQuery syntax.

 Common mistakes and good to know
 --------------------------------